Power of Attorney in Richmond Hill and Toronto

 If you are going to be out of town or in a different country for an indefinite period of time, you may need someone to act as your Attorney on a real estate transaction or other financial/property matters and sign documents on your behalf.

-If you are deemed to be incapable (generally speaking, you are unable to make decisions or to understand the consequences of your decisions), you may need someone to act as your Attorney and make decisions in your best interests.
-For example, you could be in a coma and unconscious, or you could experience mental deficiencies due to old age.
+If you are deemed to be incapable (i.e. unable to make decisions or to understand the consequences of said decisions), an attorney can act on your behalf and make decisions in your best interests.
+Examples of this include being in a coma, unconscious, or experiencing mental deficiencies due to old age or a health problem.

 What Are the Different Types of POAs in Ontario?